cossacklabs/acra/README.md

 In some use cases, the application can store encrypted data as separate blobs (files that are not in a database, i.e. in a S3 bucket, local file storage, etc.).
 In this case, you can use [**AcraTranslator**](http://docs.cossacklabs.com/pages/acratranslator/) — a lightweight server that receives [**AcraStructs**](https://docs.cossacklabs.com/pages/documentation-acra/#acrastruct) and returns the decrypted data.

-This is what the process of encryption and decryption data using AcraTranslator looks like:
+This is what the process of encryption and decryption of data using AcraTranslator looks like:

 - Your application encrypts some data using [**AcraWriter**](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter), generating an AcraStruct using Acra storage public key and puts the data into any file storage.
 AcraStructs generated by AcraWriter can't be decrypted by it — only the Acra's server side has the right keys for decrypting it.
 - To decrypt an AcraStruct, your application sends it to [**AcraTranslator**](http://docs.cossacklabs.com/pages/acratranslator/) as a binary blob via HTTP or gRPC API.
 AcraTranslator doesn’t care about the source of the data, it is responsible for holding all the secrets required for data decryption and for actually decrypting the data.
 - AcraTranslator decrypts AcraStructs and returns the decrypted data to the application.
-- To avoid sending the plaintext via an unsecured channel, AcraTranslator requires the use of [**AcraConnector**](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter), a client-side daemon responsible for providing encrypted and authenticated connection between the application and AcraServer.
-AcraConnector runs under a separate user/in a separate container and acts as a middleware.
+- To avoid sending plaintext via an unsecured channel, AcraTranslator requires the use of [**AcraConnector**](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter), a client-side daemon responsible for providing encrypted and authenticated connection between the application and AcraServer.
+AcraConnector runs under a separate user/in a separate container and acts as middleware.
 It accepts connections from the application, adds transport encryption layer using TLS or [Themis Secure Session](http://docs.cossacklabs.com/pages/secure-session-cryptosystem/), sends data to AcraServer, receives the result, and sends it back to the application.

 AcraTranslator and AcraServer are fully independent server-side components and can be used together or separately depending on your infrastructure.